Boodjamulla (Lawn Hill) National Park

 How To Get There:

 The unsealed sections of road can be rough, with patches of bulldust and corrugations.
 Sections of the roads can also be impassable for extended periods after rain.
 Always check road conditions before travelling to the area.
 Unsealed roads in the area make access unpredictable.
 It is strongly recommended that visitors take precautionary steps by being well-equipped and self-sufficient, as there is limited communication and no mobile phone reception.
-During the wet season (October-April) it is recommended that visitors travel by four-wheel-drive and carry an over-supply of food in case of becoming stranded.
-The wet season can bring dramatic rises in creek levels within a short time and with little warning, cutting off road access.
-Visitors may find themselves stranded for a number of days.
+During the wet season (October-April) it is recommended that visitors travel by four-wheel-drive and carry an over-supply of food in case of becoming stranded by flooding.